kiwixz/csgofloat/README.md

 - Wear condition
 - Wear condition against exterior quality

+Conditions are calculated considering range of possible wear float.
 If option _d_ is given, a second line will give name of stickers.

 ### Colors